Kegmar/new-advanced-project-dataset/README.md

-In this project:
+in this project:
-dataset exploartion based on the poulation growth prediction model creating and scenarios
+dataset visualization of Population Growth create prediction model and scenarios for this dataset